Liesjärvi National Park

 A significant part of the forests in Liesjärvi National Park are more than a century old.
 Ahonnokka and Isosaari, the most pristine old-growth forests in the area, have been protected since the 1920s.
 There also are plenty of young and middle-aged forests, as a large part of this area was used for commercial forestry before the National Park was established.

 The park’s best-known natural attraction is the low Kyynäränharju esker with its sandy shores.
 This slender isthmus approximately one kilometre in length separates Lakes Kyynäräjärvi and Liesjärvi.
-The two lakes are only connected by a narrow channel which hikers can cross along a bridge.
 The maze-like lake landscape and pristine shores are some of the most important protected values of the national park.
 The eskers were crafted in late Ice Age as the ice masses were melting.